 Adapalene topical Side Effects

 Not all side effects for adapalene topical may be reported.
 You should always consult a doctor or healthcare professional for medical advice.
 Side effects can be reported to the FDA here.

 For the Consumer

 Applies to adapalene topical: topical cream, topical gel/jelly, topical lotion, topical solution, topical swab

-Check with your doctor as soon as possible if any of the following side effects occur while taking adapalene topical:More common - especially during the first month of use
+If any of the following side effects occur while taking adapalene topical, check with your doctor or nurse as soon as possible:More common - especially during the first month of use

 - Burning sensation or stinging of skin